Hirsch & Lyon: A Top Arizona Accident Law Firm

 It is up to you to actually go through the process of filing a claim, negotiating a settlement, or choosing to pursue your legal options in a courtroom.
-This process can be complicated and can require technical legal knowledge, so we encourage injured individuals to reach out to an experienced Arizona serious injury attorney for help with pursuing legal action based on a serious injury.
+This process can be complicated and can require technical legal knowledge, so we encourage injured individuals to reach out to an experienced Phoenix injury lawyer for help with pursuing legal action based on a serious injury.

 What Types of Compensation Are You Entitled to After a Serious Injury?